cBioPortal/oncotree/docs/OncoTree-Mapping-Tool.md

 ## [Output](#output)

- The OncoTree Mapper Tool will add a new column called `ONCOTREE_SUGGESTIONS` containing suggestions for OncoTree codes if a direct mapping was not available.
+ The OncoTree Mapper Tool will automatically replace the value in the `ONCOTREE_CODE` column with the mapped code if available.
+The tool will also add a new column called `ONCOTREE_SUGGESTIONS` containing suggestions for OncoTree codes if a direct mapping was not available.
 The `ONCOTREE_SUGGESTIONS` column formats its suggestions differently depending on the mapping results.
 Possible suggestion formats and corresponding examples are shown below.

  ### 1. Ambiguous Direct Mappings
  Ambiguous direct mappings occur when an oncotree code maps to multiple codes in a different version.
 The `ONCOTREE_SUGGESTIONS` column formats the output as follows: